 For any emergency please call 01638 572012 and your case will be prioritised.

-The Service works closely with all the other specialties available in the clinic to provide a unique multi-disciplinary approach to complex cases, enabling the best possible care to be provided.
+The service works closely with all the other specialties in the hospital to provide a multi-disciplinary approach to complex cases, enabling the best possible care.

 Advanced therapeutic procedures including mechanical ventilation, tailored transfusion medicine, critical care nutrition (including parenteral nutrition), advanced cardiovascular monitoring and support are all available.